shujiejune/draw-ou/src/content/blog/two pointers.md

 ---
 pubDatetime: 2025-01-18T11:01:54Z
-title: Coding Patterns: Two Pointers
+title: Coding Patterns | Two Pointers
 slug: two-pointers
 featured: false
 draft: false
 tags:
   - learning
   - coding patterns
-description:
+description: |
   Given an array of sorted numbers and a target sum, find a pair in the array whose sum is equal to the given target.
 ---

 # Coding Patterns: Two Pointers